lorvent/sms/README.md

 # General
 General endpoints which can be accessed by any user group

-## School year for user [GET /school_years]
-Get all school years with current school year name and id and other school years that he/she can select.
-This method use all roles because all data(students, sections, marks, behaviors,semesters,attendances) are depend on school year

-+ Request (application/json)
-    + Body

-            {
-                "token": "foo",
-                "school_year": 1
-            }

-+ Response 200 (application/json)
-    + Body

-            {
-                "current_school_value": "2014/2015",
-                "current_school_id": 1,
-                "other_school_years": {
-                    "id": 1,
-                    "title": "2014/2015"
-                }
-            }

 ## Behaviors [GET /behaviors]
 Get all behaviors
 This list use teacher to put behavior to student